CodeClimbersIO/cli/Readme.md

 ## Contributing
 We welcome contributions!
-Please reach out on Slack for more details.
+Watch this [Getting Started Video](https://youtu.be/Q4EJKXDi3a8) for how the project is setup and take a look at the conventions below to get started contributing

 ## Overall guidelines | Suggestions
 - Keep it simple.
 We don't need optimizations right now.
 We need features!